burtonageo/cargo-bundle/Readme.md

 ## Contributing

  `cargo-bundle` has ambitions to be inclusive project and welcome contributions from anyone.
-However, this is still a half thought-out project (see `Status` section).
-When I announce this project publicly, then things will change.
+Please abide by the rust code of conduct.

 ## Status

- Woefully incomplete.
-Do not use yet.
-The design is so incomplete that patches are not even useful at this point.

-## Dependencies

- In addition to the Cargo dependencies, `cargo bundle` also requires `Cmake` and `OpenSSL`.
-Occasionally you may find that building `OpenSSL` may cause a build error ; to fix this, see [these instructions](https://github.com/alexcrichton/ssh2-rs/issues/28).
+ Very early alpha.
+Expect the format of the `Bundle.toml` file to change, and there is no guarantee of stability.

 ## License